 Here are some suggestions for helping your student with preparations and with maximizing the impact of the study abroad experience.

 Make sure your student understands what policies apply to him or her while abroad.
-Your student will attend the mandatory pre-departure orientations organized by the Office of International Engagement, with information about credit, enrollment status, financial aid, study abroad-related fees and services the school will provide while abroad, course load, changes to academic programs, grade reporting, fees and refunds.
+Your student will attend the mandatory pre-departure orientations organized by the Office of International Academic Initiatives, with information about credit, enrollment status, financial aid, study abroad-related fees and services the school will provide while abroad, course load, changes to academic programs, grade reporting, fees and refunds.
 Parents are welcome to attend the pre-departure orientation meetings as well.

 Your son or daughter will need to check that his or her passport is valid at least six months beyond end of stay.
 Depending on the length of stay and citizenship, a visa may be required.
 Parents should also have a valid passport in case of emergency.